Logan Sargeant will get to run the FW44 during FP1 at the 2022 United States Grand Prix

 Shop our 2022 Team Kit

-Proudly show your support for Williams everywhere you go.
+Save this festive season and proudly show your support for Williams everywhere you go.

 How impressed have you been with his development during 2022?

 “We know Logan well as a team; we’ve worked with him a few times before.
 I also personally ran him in 2019, so I know he’s good, I know what he’s capable of.